google/highway/g3doc/quick_reference.md

 [[_TOC_]]

-## Usage modes
+## High-level overview

-Highway can compile for multiple CPU targets, choosing the best available at runtime (dynamic dispatch), or compile for a single CPU target without runtime overhead (static dispatch).
+Highway is a collection of 'ops': platform-agnostic pure functions that operate on tuples (multiple values of the same type).
+These functions are implemented using platform-specific intrinsics, which map to SIMD/vector instructions.
+`hwy/contrib` also includes higher-level algorithms such as `FindIf` or `Sorter` implemented using these ops.

+Highyway can use dynamic dispatch, which chooses the best available implementation at runtime, or static dispatch which has no runtime overhead.
+Dynamic dispatch works by compiling your code once per target CPU and then selecting (via indirect call) at runtime.

 Examples of both are provided in examples/.

-Dynamic dispatch uses the same source code as static, plus `#define HWY_TARGET_INCLUDE`, `#include "hwy/foreach_target.h"` (which must come before any inclusion of highway.h) and `HWY_DYNAMIC_DISPATCH`.
+Dynamic dispatch uses the same source code as static, plus `#define HWY_TARGET_INCLUDE`, `#include "third_party/highway/hwy/foreach_target.h"` (which must come before any inclusion of highway.h) and `HWY_DYNAMIC_DISPATCH`.

 ## Headers